Technologicat/unpythonic/README.md

 This is as close to ```(define (map f) (foldr (compose cons f) empty)``` (in ``#lang`` [``spicy``](https://github.com/Technologicat/spicy)) as we're gonna get in Python.

-Notice how it now accepts multiple input sequences; this is thanks to currying ``f`` in the composition.
+Notice how it now accepts multiple input sequences; this is thanks to currying ``f`` inside the composition.
 The sequences are taken by the processing function. ``acc``, being the last argument, is passed through on the right.
 The output from the processing function - one new item - and ``acc`` then become a two-tuple, which gets passed into cons.

 Finally, keep in mind that this exercise is intended just as a feature demonstration.
 In production code, using the builtin ``map`` is much better.